CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

-**HOL or Workshop Document**
-If it is a specific document, provide a the name.

-**Time Frame Needed**
-Specific event or activity that would benefit from fixing this bug

 **To Reproduce**
 Steps to reproduce the behavior: